lauralopezalo/jump2digital/README.md

 - **Tailwind CSS:** A utility-first CSS framework for building responsive and stylish designs.
 - **Styled Components:** A CSS-in-JS library for styling React components.
 - **Tanstack Query:** A data fetching library for React that provides tools for handling data fetching, caching, and state management.
+- **Supabase:**  An open-source Firebase alternative for rapid prototyping and building.

 ## Features